-After the commencement of hostilities between the North and the South, the people of Morris County were kept in a constant state of feverish excitement by perpetual threatened invasion from hostile Indians on the south and west, and by incursions of Missouri bushwhackers, who, after committing all manner of violence in the eastern portion of the state, were working to the mountains and plains of New Mexico and Colorado where they could prey upon trains crossing the plains, and murder all the defenseless people who favored the Union.
-It was during one of these bushwhacking raids in 1862, by Bill Anderson and his followers, that Judge A.I.
+After the commencement of hostilities between the North and the South, the people of Morris County were kept in a constant state of feverish excitement by perpetual threatened invasion from hostile Indians on the south and west and by incursions of Missouri bushwhackers, who, after committing all manner of violence in the eastern portion of the state, were working to the mountains and plains of New Mexico and Colorado where they could prey upon trains crossing the plains, and murder all the defenseless people who favored the Union.
+During one of these bushwhacking raids in 1862, by Bill Anderson and his followers, Judge A.I.
 Baker, one of the most respected citizens of the county, and his brother-in-law, George Segur, were murdered at Baker’s home on Rock Creek.

-The following night the young Andersons, with Griffin and Reed, went to Baker’s house, intent on killing him, and called him out, but Baker, apprehensive that something of the kind would occur, had secured a friend or two to stay with him, and when he made his appearance, it was with his friends.
-Finding themselves thwarted in their purpose to kill Baker that night, the Andersons retired to the brush where they lay concealed watching for an opportunity to dispatch their victim.
+The following night, the young Andersons, with Griffin and Reed, went to Baker’s house, intent on killing him, and called him out, but Baker, apprehensive that something of the kind would occur, had secured a friend or two to stay with him, and when he made his appearance, it was with his friends.
+Finding themselves thwarted in their purpose to kill Baker that night, the Andersons retired to the brush where they lay concealed, watching for an opportunity to dispatch their victim.
 After waiting for a week or two without finding the opportunity they sought, they departed for Missouri.

-While McDowell was in jail he was visited by a Shawnee County Deputy Sheriff named Cunningham who attempted to smuggle him a gun.
-Cunningham was detected in the act, however, and before McDowell had an opportunity to use the gun, it was taken from him.
+While McDowell was in jail, he was visited by a Shawnee County Deputy Sheriff named Cunningham, who attempted to smuggle him a gun.
+However, Cunningham was detected in the act, and before McDowell had an opportunity to use the gun, it was taken from him.
 When word got out about what Cunningham had done, a group of resolute men threatened to hang him.
-As Cunningham pled for his life a rope was prepared, but in the end, the vigilantes let him go and Cunningham left town never to be seen again.
+As Cunningham pled for his life, a rope was prepared, but in the end, the vigilantes let him go, and Cunningham left town, never to be seen again.

 About this article: The primary content is from William G. Cutler’s History of the State of Kansas, first published in 1883 by A. T. Andreas, Chicago, Illinois.
-Note that the article is not verbatim as corrections and editing have occurred.
+Note that the article is not verbatim, as corrections and editing have occurred.